jetbridge/cdk-nextjs/API.md

 ```

 - *Type:* aws-cdk-lib.aws_logs.ILogGroup
-- *Default:* `/aws/lambda/${this.functionName}` default log group name created by Lambda
+- *Default:* `/aws/lambda/${this.functionName}` - default log group created by Lambda

-Sets the log group name for the function.
+The log group the function sends logs to.

+By default, Lambda functions send logs to an automatically created default log group named /aws/lambda/\<function name\>.
+However you cannot change the properties of this auto-created log group using the AWS CDK, e.g. you cannot set a different log retention.

+Use the `logGroup` property to create a fully customizable LogGroup ahead of time, and instruct the Lambda function to send logs to it.

+Providing a user-controlled log group was rolled out to commercial regions on 2023-11-16.
+If you are deploying to another type of region, please check regional availability first.

 ---